nltp-ashes/Nanosuit/README.md

 - Strength mode should decrease weapon sway
 - Speed mode should increase reload speed
 - Speed mode should decrease ADS time
-- The suit should emit a custom sound effect when impacted by bullets

 If you truly believe your problem is new, please open an issue [on the addon's GitHub page](https://github.com/nltp-ashes/Nanosuit/issues/new).